 Nicole M. Lacoste Folks is a commercial real estate attorney focusing on property acquisitions, leasing, tax credit incentives, and land use, as well as an adjunct professor at both University of Maryland School of Law and Penn State Dickinson School of Law teaching “Real Estate Negotiations and Drafting.”
 Nicole lives in Baltimore City with her family which includes two amazingly smart border collies and one bossy cat.

 Aspen Golann is a studio furniture maker, artist and educator based in Western North Carolina.
-She holds a degree in Fine Furniture from The North Bennet Street School in Boston and is currently the Wood Shop Coordinator at The Penland School of Craft in Penland, NC.
+She holds a degree in Fine Furniture from The North Bennet Street School in Boston and is currently working on The Chairmaker's Toolbox, a project designed to increase equity and access in the field of chairmaking.
 She exhibits nationally and is published in Fine Woodworking, Luxe Magazine, Art New England, and American Period Furniture.
 She does domestic and international commission work for designers in the UK, Asia, and across the United States.
 Before making furniture she was a weaver, farmer, teacher and coastal navigator.
 She loves woodworking experiments, pizza ovens, old clocks, and the intersection of traditional and contemporary aesthetics.

 Katie Hudnall received her BFA from the Corcoran College of Art & Design and her MFA from Virginia Commonwealth University in Furniture Design/Woodworking.
 Her work has been included in many publications and exhibitions including Crafting A Continuum: Rethinking Contemporary Craft, Making A Seat at the Table: Women Transform Woodworking, and in American Craft Magazine’s February/March 2017 issue.
 Hudnall runs the Wood Program and is an Assistant Professor at the University of Wisconsin, Madison, where she lives, teaches, and makes tools for problems both real and imagined.